jamen/iora/README.md

 See the [LICENSE](LICENSE) file for more information about MIT and how this product is licensed.

 # Thanks to
- - [Dustin Dowell (Whale)](https://github.com/dustindowell22) for creating us an awesome logo, free of charge.
+ - [Dustin Dowell](https://github.com/dustindowell22) for creating us an awesome logo, free of charge.

  [travis-image]: https://travis-ci.org/iora/iora.svg?branch=master